eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 .. image:: /_static/gettingstarted-figures/1.5-3.png
    :align: center

+4. Here you can Select the method you want features to be installed.
+   Click the icons in the tree display to change how features will be installed.
-4. Set up the directory to install Cyclone DDS.
+   Set up the directory to install Cyclone DDS.
 We recommend that you DO NOT install it in the ``Program Files`` directory, as it needs administrators' permission to write to the folder.
 Click 'Next'.